 WHAT’S IN A NAME

 On a beautiful sunny morning in May 2015 at the MNP flowers headquarters and testing facility in Leimuiderbrug, The Netherlands.
-Erwin Giezen, Head of Marketing and Communications of MNP flowers walked his normal morning round true the greenhouses.
+Erwin Giezen, Head of Marketing and Communications of MNP flowers walked his regular morning walk through the greenhouses.
 There he saw the new Bidens varieties.
-They were all covered with around swarming butterflies and dancing bees.
+They were all covered in dancing bees and butterflies.
 He was thinking about John Travolta in ‘Saturday Night Fever’, and that’s how Beedance was born.

-Bidens is a flowering plant in the Aster family (Asteracea), and is named for the fruit it produces.
+Bidens is a flowering plant in the Aster family (Asteraceae) and is named after the fruit it produces.
 During the summer months when walking outside you may find tiny seeds stuck to your socks or pants.
 Biden seeds have tiny barbs that allow the seeds to attach to fur or clothing as a means of seed dispersion.

 Ferulifolia means ‘with fern-like leave’.
-The leaves of the ferulifolia has little feathers around the edges.
+The leaves of the ferulifolia have little feathers around the edges.

 A hybrid plant is the result of cross pollinating two different plant varieties and growing the seed the cross produces.
 The plant that grows from that seed is considered a hybrid.
 Like animals and humans, each crossing produce a lot of seeds which are all different.

 We want to combine the qualities of the parents in the offspring to have the best plant as possible.
 Hybrids might be developed for disease resistance, size of plant, flower, or fruit, increased flowering, colour, taste or any reason a plant might be considered special.
 Most modern plants currently on sale are hybrids.